NHERI-SimCenter/WE-UQ/Examples/weuq-0014/README.rst

 Structural Properties
 """""""""""""""""""""
-In the SIM panel, select "MDOF" generator.
+In the SIM panel, select the "MDOF" generator.
 Specify the **Floor Weights** based on the distribution given in :numref:`tbl-we14-2`.
 Replace the **Story Stiffness** with **k** to designate it as a random variable.
-Later the statistical properties of this random variable will be defined in **RV** panel.
+Later the statistical properties of this random variable will be defined in the **RV** panel.
 Then, input damping, yield strength, hardening ratio and other parameters as shown in :numref:`fig-we14-SIM-panel`.

 .. _tbl-we14-2: